Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

-Thank you so much for the follow up.
-I just wanted to check you had said in terms of cables, the volume growth is 6% and pricing is at.
-I mean the value growth is at 14%.
+Thank you so much for the follow-up.
+I just wanted to share you had said in terms of sales, the volume — and pricing, is that — I mean the value growth is at 14%.
 So just trying to do the math here.
-Is it just 8% price hike that you’ve taken?
-I think relatively copper has substantially increased and even aluminum if I see even on a yoy basis,
+Is it just 8% price hike that you’ve taken, I think relatively copper has substantially increased and even aluminum, if I see even on a Y-o-Y basis.

-This is what we are seeing over the quarter on quarter.
-And if you recall there was actually a dip in copper in the month of February.
-The entire Increase that you’re seeing is post war that has actually started increasing.
-So.
-Yes.
-So overall, cables and volumes, cable and wire, 6% volume growth and 14%.
+No, this is what we are saying over the quarter-on-quarter.
+And if you recall, there was actually a dip in copper in the month of February.
+The entire increase that we’re seeing is cost toward.
+So that has actually started increasing.
+So overall cables and volumes came the Myer 6% volume growth and 14%.

 Yeah, that’s right.